daposarumi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script changes owners and group owners
+script changes owners and group owners of a file